Evovest/NeuroTreeModels.jl/docs/src/design.md

 ## Discussion

 NeuroTreeModels can achieve top tier performance on both small (Boston) and large (Higgs) datasets.
 Its performance trailed on the two ranking regression problems (MSRank and Yahoo).
 Although the large number of features is a distinguishing characteristic of the Yahoo dataset, the 136 features of MSRank are not materially different for the YEAR dataset (90 features), and on which NeuroTreeMoels outperform all other algos.
-Considering that no sparsity mechanism is present in the feature selection defining split node conditions, datasets with very large numbe rof feature may present a challenge.
+Considering that no sparsity mechanism is present in the feature selection for the node conditions, datasets with a very large number of features may present a challenge.
 Substituting the default `tanh` activation with a sparsity inducing one such as `hardsigmoid` or `EntrOpt` has not resulted in improvement from the experiments.

 Another potential weakness may stem from the soft nature of the decision criteria.
-Traditional trees are able to isolate the effect of a specific feature value.
-This can be notably meaningfull in a situation where a numeric feature taking a value of 0 may carry a particular meaning (ex. missing, unknown value).
+Traditional trees can isolate the effect of a specific feature value.
+This can be notably meaningful in a situation where a numeric feature taking a value of 0 may carry a particular meaning (ex. missing, unknown value).
 Such stump the effect of a feature should be harder to pick with NeuroTree's soft condition.

 ## References